vinaya-class/vinaya-class.github.io/src/99-questions.md

 be expensive.
 He asks a monk whether they should ask the vet to euthanise the dog, or apply for treatment.

-Seeing a person suffering, you ask the doctors to get it over quickly.

-Or, you ask the doctors to anaesthetize him to relieve his pain.
-The person never wakes up.

 A bhikkhu has worms in the gut and decide to take medicine.

 A woman asks a bhikkhu if she should get an abortion.
 What should the bhikkhu say?

-A bhikkhu washes his bedding and accidently kills some fleas or bed bugs.

-A bhikkhu discovers a tick on his arm.
-What should he do?

 A bhikkhu hits an anagarika.
 What should the anagarika do?